HyunCafe/HyunCafe/README.md

 Once you've added all the content, scroll to the bottom of the page and click the "Commit new file" button.

-Your README will now be visible on the main page of your repository -->
+Your README will now be visible on the main page of your repository! -->

 <img src="https://readme-typing-svg.demolab.com?font=Operator+Mono&size=37&duration=2800&pause=2000&color=FAFAFA&center=true&vCenter=true&width=940&height=50&lines=Hey%2C+I'm+Hyun+Welcome+to+my+Profile!" align="middle" alt="Hey, I'm Hyun Welcome to my Profile! animated typed out">
 <img  src="assests/borderseperator.gif">